18F/ux-guide/_pages/research/do.md

 {:.list-item--margin-bottom-extra}
 - Keep an eye on the time.
 Decide beforehand which questions or activities you must cover and which ones you can cut if you run out of time.
 - Be curious.
-Ask clarifying questions about the stories behind answers but don’t dig on unnecessary details beyond your project scope
+Ask clarifying questions about the stories behind answers but don’t dig on unnecessary details beyond your project scope.
 - Adapt your script as needed to make the participant comfortable and to be respectful of their time.
 - Let participants be in control of the pacing of the interview and to signal if they need to pause.
 - Remind them they can take a break or end the interview at any time.